SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 <pages>
 ```

+Without stating id values at each stage of the structure, the filter would not be unable to determine which page>panel>card>view>controlgroup path to replace and the merge would be ignored.

 ### XPath Element Approach

-Added in SuperOffice 8.1, the xpath element is a new approach for adding page elements.
-This is a powerful way to ensure that elements, even across fragments, are added.
+Added in SuperOffice 8.1, xpath is a new approach to add page elements.
+This approach even supports adding elements across fragments!

-_This capability only applies to the contents of pages, including dialogs, and **is not applicable to system files**._
+_This capability only applies to the contents of UI pages and dialogs and **is not applicable to system files**._

 ```xml
 <!-- Example: <filename>.merge